sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

         "multimodalEngine": {
           /* Selects the "context", or relevant excerpt, from the document to send as an image to the multimodal LLM.
-           If you configure "region":"automatic", then indicate the relevant excerpt either by including queries in the group that target text near the photo,
+           If you configure "region":"automatic" for a non-text image, then indicate the relevant excerpt either by including queries in the group that target text near the image,
            or by specifying the nearby text in the Chunk Scoring Text parameter */ "region": "automatic"
         },